MiketheChap/worldwidestew/content/blog/2025-11-28-having-teeth.md

 Sometimes, however, there was *no release*.
 There was no slowing down.
 It was only one long, continuous rant.
 These patients required a different touch.
 When their statement of rage went on without lessening or changing tone, I knew something else was necessary.
 I needed **teeth**.

 *Stop right there.
 You are allowed to feel angry and frustrated.
 We need to hear you and try to understand you.
-You *aren't allowed* to create fear for other patients and my co-workers. by your loud voice, threats, and aggressive movements.
-You are not allowed to raise your voice at us make threatening comments or gestures.
+You *aren't allowed* to create fear for other patients and my co-workers.
+You are not allowed to raise your voice at us or make threatening comments or gestures.
 You aren't allowed to use profanity at us.
-If you continue in this way, the police will be called and they will treat you very differently.
+If you do that, the police will be called and they will treat you very differently.
 Now, **Stop.**

 It took a long time to be comfortable with *having teeth*.
 It's not easy to feel comfortable with my own fear of the discomfort of being around anger.
 As a child, I regularly saw rage and it frightened me.